outpexgames/Lumos/README.md

     * Know the basics of how to add a Discord Bot to servers, setup & get tokens, etc.

   * __**Instructions:**__ (This guide only works on windows.
 Read the 8th bullet point for more details.)
-    * Download the PowerBot code from Github in a zip, and unzip it.
+    * Download the Lumos code from Github in a zip, and unzip it.
     * Then delete the node modules folder & the .vscode folder.
     * Head over to Discord's Developer Page [here](https://discordapp.com/developers/applications/me) to register a bot.
     * After registering a bot, grab the bot's token.
 This will be used in the next step when the config needs to be filled in.
 A Discord Bot token should look like this: `MzgxPDyNotARealTokenTk0.DhPVkg.ThisIsNotRealnDzjK_rgdOJe4`. (<------- This is not a real token.)